Handling Large Universe on Blueshift娦

 computation graph, defined by a particular

-combination of some operations called factors
+combination of some operations called factors and filters.
+A factor is an operation

 that takes in some defined inputs and returns a numerical value.
 A filter